 Five facts to explain why this landlocked country is one of the poorest in the world.

 Landlocked Niger is not just one of the world’s poorest countries, it is also one of the hottest.
-Four-fifths of the northern part of the country is desert and one-fifth of the southern part is savanna, making agricultural production a challenge.
+Four-fifths of the northern part of the country is desert, making agricultural production a challenge.
 That’s without the erratic rainfall patterns and frequent droughts.
 The impact of this on livelihoods is significant as the economy, and the largely rural population, are strongly reliant on agriculture.
 When the rains do fall, it is a short season, and four severe climate-related food and nutrition crises since 2000 have exacerbated Niger’s vulnerability to food insecurity.

-While the government has made considerable investments in expanding basic services such as health and assistance programs since 2010, confronting widespread malnutrition and poverty is limited by the financial and logistical constraints.
+Whilst the government has made considerable investments in expanding basic services such as health and assistance programs since 2010, confronting widespread malnutrition and poverty is limited by the financial and logistical constraints.

 But it is not just about providing support when people are in need.
 Concern is working to ensure that the people of Niger also look forward to a healthy and resilient future.
 This includes working with the most vulnerable families to enable them to successfully grow their own food and help them find alternative ways to earn a living.